-Loneliness can trigger a fight-or-flight response, leading to mental and physical illness.
-It can affect hormones, disrupt sleep patterns, and even alter the white blood cell production happening in your body.
+This pressure is not insignificant.
+It can trigger a fight-or-flight response, leading to mental and physical illness.
+It can affect hormones, disrupt sleep patterns, and even alter the white blood cell production happening in the body.
+This is not something to brush aside or ignore.

 A leader’s job is to be a role model for their team.
-It is also their job to make decisions with confidence.
-Although a leader has their team to lean on in some cases, they must have the presence to direct focus, make the hard choices, and problem-solve any situation.
-That’s a lot of pressure.
-So, where is the support for our leaders?
+It is also their job to make decisions with confidence and remain a source of stillness and reason even in the most challenging times.
+Although some leaders have their team, their board, or their advisors to lean on in some cases, they must have the powerful presence to direct focus, make the hard choices and decisions, and problem-solve quickly and creatively.
+So, how can you best alleviate this pressure and find the necessary support to succeed as a leader?

-The hidden challenge of leadership that nobody talks about is loneliness.
+A hidden challenge of leadership that isn’t talked about often is loneliness.
 According to a poll done by the Harvard Business Review, half of the CEOs surveyed expressed feeling lonely and isolated at the top.
-And, 61% of those surveyed believe that their loneliness hurts their job performance.
+And, 61% of those surveyed believe that their loneliness hurts their job performance and ability to make good decisions.

 According to an article in Harvard Business Review, “Many of the World’s most admired corporations, from GE to Goldman Sachs, invest in coaching.
 Annual spending on coaching in the US is estimated at roughly $1 Billion Dollars.”
 This may seem like a big chunk coming from a company’s pocket, but according to a study done by MetrixGlobal LLC with Booz Allen Hamilton, it’s worth it because of the vast return the companies see after making this initial one-time investment.